corda/samples-kotlin/Solana/README.md

 ## Devnet

-The samples can also be run against [Solana devnet](https://solscan.io/account/notary95bwkGXj74HV2CXeCn4CgBzRVv5nmEVfqonVY?cluster=devnet) where [`devnet-sample-notary-keypair.json`](devnet-sample-notary-keypair.json) has been provisioned for testing purposes.
+The samples (Bridge Authority out-of-box) can also be run against [Solana devnet](https://solscan.io/account/notary95bwkGXj74HV2CXeCn4CgBzRVv5nmEVfqonVY?cluster=devnet) where [`devnet-sample-notary-keypair.json`](devnet-sample-notary-keypair.json) has been provisioned for testing purposes.